 § 15210.1.
 Adjustments in the Amount of Security Deposit.

-(a) Pursuant to Labor Code Section 3701, the security deposit requirement of each individual private self-insured employer shall be reviewed by the Chief at least annually following receipt of the private Self-Insurer's Annual Report
+(a) Pursuant to Labor Code Section 3701, the security deposit requirement of each individual private self-insured employer shall be reviewed by the Chief at least annually following receipt of the private Self-Insurer's Annual Report and Actuarial Study and Summary.

 (b) The individual private self-insurer shall post any annual increase or decrease in security deposit required pursuant to Labor Code Section 3701 indicated in the annual actuarial study and summary as specified by these regulations or as determined by the Chief due to an audit, change in the self-insured employer's program or based on a change in required deposit made by the Chief under these regulations.
 This deposit posting is due no later than 30 days from the date the written notice of security deposit demand is made.